 Make sure to look carefully for hidden driveways (especially at night and in residential areas).
 Often because of strange layout issues and space, people's driveways may look like something else--a parking space.

-In my neighborhood, we're generally respectful enough to put 'no parking' signs above ambiguous spaces.
+In many neighborhoods, you will find 'no parking' signs above ambiguous spaces.
 However, this isn't the case everywhere.
 So, beware, lest you return to the horrific sight of no car.

 The Dreaded Tow

-Personally, I wouldn't risk parking in a tow-away space for any amount of money.
-Most people wouldn't either but you'd be surprised at how many unthinking or desperate drivers there are in LA.
+While many wouldn't risk parking in a tow-away space for any amount of money, you'd be surprised at how many unthinking or desperate drivers there are in LA.
 It can cost hundreds of dollars to get your vehicle out of impound--definitely not worth it.

 Be aware that, it's not just space with clearly marked tow-away signs that you should be on alert for.
-I once saw my neighbor have a car towed that was partially blocking her garage.
+A resident can have a car towed that is partially blocking their garage.
 In addition, if your car is parked on the street for over 72 hours, you can technically be towed though this would only happen if someone reported your car or your friend's (like a disgruntled neighbor).

 To find out if you've been towed (versus robbed), call your local Los Angeles police station and have your license plate ready.